jxnblk/axs/README.md

-# axs
+# Axs

-React UI component primitive toolkit
+~~React UI component primitive toolkit~~

+Responsive typography and layout system for React

 Built with [cxs](https://github.com/jxnblk/cxs)
 and inspired by [Basscss](http://basscss.com) and